 The smart podcast player allows you to highlight one specific podcast episode, song, or sound clip, so visitors can easily find your podcast no matter where you place them.

-If you’re a blogger and love podcast, then this tool helps you to upload all your episode into your blog page or post for your readers, and then capture their email address to build the list.
+If you’re a blogger and love podcasts, then this tool helps you to upload all your episodes into your blog page or post for your readers, and then capture their email addresses to build the list.

-Here is what you will get when signing up with podcast website
+Here is what you will get when signing up with the podcast website

 - Web hosting